- Deans, directors and chairs

-Way Klingler Young Scholar Awards Supports promising young scholars in critical stages of their careers.
-Up to four awards will be given for 2017–18 to full-time regular junior faculty in the three years following their third-year review.
+Way Klingler Young Scholar Awards Way Klingler Young Scholar Awards application information will be available in September 2018.
+Supports promising young scholars in critical stages of their careers.
+Up to four awards will be given for 2018–19 to full-time regular junior faculty in the three years following their third-year review.
 The awards are intended to fund $2,000 in operating cost and to cover a portion of salary to afford the recipient a one-semester release from teaching.
 Individuals will be selected by the Committee on Research.
-Application deadline for submission is January 6, 2017.
+Application deadline for submission is January 5, 2018.
 (Check with your dean’s office to confirm the college application deadline.)